IBM/Analyze-Investment-Portfolio/README.md

 * Load and retrieve data from the Investment Portfolio service
 * Computes all of the exposures associated with a portfolio that may have composite investments present
-* Construct a user interface to display results, or download to a CSV file.
+* Construct a user interface with D3 graphics to display analysis

 ![](doc-images/arch.png)